 The red grape variety is a new breed between Cabernet Franc (red) x Prosecco = Glera (White).
 Synonyms are IM 2-15, Manzoni Nero and Manzoni Rosso.
-The crossing was done by the breeder Luigi Manzoni (1888-1968) in the 1920s at the Weinbauinstitut Conegliano in Veneto ( Italy ).
-The vine owes its origin to a coincidence, because actually was the breeder a cross between Prosecco x Sauvignon Blanc had been planned.
-By mistake, however, Cabernet Franc was used and it became a red variety.
-True parenting did not occur until 2010 DNA analysis out, because until then was Cabernet Sauvignon adopted as mother strain.
-The late-ripening vine is resistant to wintry frost, She yields red wines with soft tannins and aromas of black fruits, which are mainly used as blends.
-The variety is in Veneto grown in the province of Treviso, where they are in DOC wine Colli di Conegliano is allowed.
-The acreage in 2010 was only 86 hectares, with a strong decline; ten years earlier it had been 166 hectares (Statistics Kym Anderson ).
+The cross was made by the breeder Luigi Manzoni (1888-1968) at the Weinbauinstitut in the 1920s Conegliano in Veneto ( Italy ).
+The vine owes its origin to a coincidence, because the breeder actually had a cross between Prosecco x Sauvignon Blanc had been planned.
+Due to an error, Cabernet Franc was used and a red variety resulted.
+The true parenthood only came about in 2010 DNA analysis out because until then Cabernet Sauvignon adopted as a mother variety.
+The late ripening vine is resistant to wintry ones frost, It produces red wines with soft ones tannins and aromas of black fruit, which are mainly used as a blend.
+The variety is in Veneto grown in the province of Treviso, where they are used in DOC wine Colli di Conegliano is allowed.
+The area under cultivation in 2010 was only 86 hectares with a strongly falling trend; ten years earlier it had been 166 hectares (Statistics Kym Anderson ).